torrra/minichat/README.txt

 	5. client app should display a successful connection message, while the server app will display the newly connected client's IP address

 II.
+Disconnect client and shut down server

+Disconnect client without shutting down server:

+	1. Press ESC

-Shut down server
+Shut down server and all clients:

-	1. send "/system shutdown" or "/s shutdown" from a client app
+	1. send "/s shutdown" from a client app
 	2. server app will exit and terminate connection with all clients
 	3. client apps will close when enter is pressed

 III.
 Special commands

-	* Rename user: "/nick <username>" or "/u <username>"
+	* Rename user:						"/u <username>"
+	* Create new channel:				"/c <#channel-name>"
+	* Move to an existing channel:		"/m <channel-name>"